 When I'm not practicing medicine, I love singing with others, spending time in nature, wildcrafting local medicines, and gardening.
 I maintain a spiritual practice in the direct realization tradition of Kashmir Shaivism.
 I attempt to the best of my ability to live my life in rhythm with the wisdom traditions that I have been honored to study.

 A Portland native, I am head over heels in love with this city and committed to the service of bringing healing to its residents.
-In working with each patient, I explore physical, mental, emotional and spiritual aspects contributing to the current imbalance.
-I have a particular focus on gentle, yet effective, treatments.
+My mission is to facilitate the physical, mental, emotional and spiritual health of the individual so that they are able to live a wholehearted life and reach their fullest potential in contributing their unique genius to the world.